jdowning27/hexagon_chess/README.md

 # hexchess
 An exercise in Go to create a hexagonal version of chess.

-My goal for this project is to practice programming in go and to have some fun doing it.
+My goal for this project is to practice programming in Go and to have some fun doing it.

-I will be creating a hex_chess game that will allow players to play remote games of chess on a hexagonal board.
+I will be creating a hexchess game that will allow players to play remote games of chess on a hexagonal board.
+See planning for more details.

 ## Project Structure
 - `build`: contains artifacts and executables from the build process.